Hazardous Waste There IS an Easier Way

 They're what state and federal environmental rules call "universal waste."
 The good news is that most of these wastes are easily recycled.
 And by managing an otherwise hazardous waste as a universal waste, businesses can streamline their hazardous waste reporting and manifesting requirements.
 The universal-waste rule does not apply to household waste because it is excluded from regulation as a hazardous waste by 40 Code of Federal Regulations (CFR) 261.4(b)(1) .

 Categories of universal waste currently include certain batteries, pesticides, and paint and paint-related wastes, along with mercury-containing equipment, such as thermostats, mercury convenience switches, and fluorescent lamps.
 Businesses that categorize their wastes as "universal" can avoid several regulatory hurdles and expenses.
-You don't need to register with the TCEQ if you generate or handle only universal waste.

 For example, under the universal waste rule, you don’t need to: